 Speak with the Academic Program Coordinator about funding opportunities through the UNC Mathematics and Science Teaching Institute (MAST).

-The next cohort for the Science Education master's program starts in Spring 2013.
 We are currently accepting applications for this cohort.
+Please contact

-In the online application, you will find this program under the official name: Graduate Interdisciplinary Degree Program Master of Arts: Natural Sciences K-12 Teaching Emphasis.
+In the online application, you will find this program under the official name: Graduate Interdisciplinary Degree Program Master of Arts: Science Education Emphasis.
 Once you apply to the UNC Graduate School and your application packet is complete, admission to this program is a two-stage process.
 Your application will be reviewed by the graduate school then sent to the faculty/program for an admission decision.
 A completed application typically takes four to six weeks to process.

 Applicants must also send the following information to the

 MAST Institute, MA Program

 - Two letters of recommendation from individuals that can speak to your education and teaching experiences

 - Cover letter identifying the science discipline(s) you are interested in strengthening, your educational goals, topics of potential research interest, and your preference of thesis and non-thesis (action research) options